-Patients aged ≥ 18 years with fibromyalgia or CSS diagnosed by their primary care medical practitioner or hospital specialist who were enrolled on group community-based BR courses run by the Plymouth Pain Management Service or Cornwall Partnership NHS Foundation Trust.
+Patients aged ≥18 years with fibromyalgia or CSS diagnosed by their primary care medical practitioner or hospital Lanario et al. 3 specialist who were enrolled on group community-based BR courses run by the Plymouth Pain Management Service or Cornwall Partnership NHS Foundation Trust.